arabine/open-story-teller/docs/intro-getting-started.md

 The software player is free and open source, you can rebuild it from the source code or download prebuild releases.
 See dedicated section.

-## Informations

-The Github project is https://github.com/arabine/open-story-teller.
-Feel free to use it for any project related topics:

-- Report bugs
-- Download the lastest firmware builds
-- Download the software player
-- Download the StoryEditor
-- Propose patches

 # Mechanical enclosure

 Not yet, waiting for the availability of the first complete kit to determine the form factor.